advnsoftware-oss/agrid-js/packages/nuxt/README.md

   posthogConfig: {
     host: 'http://localhost:8010', // (optional) Host URL, defaults to https://us.posthog.com
     publicKey: 'public api key', // Your public web snippet key.
-You can find it in settings clientConfig?: Partial<PostHogConfig> // (optional) It will be passed to the posthog-js client on init in vue serverConfig?: PostHogOptions // (optional) It will be passed to the posthog-node client on init in nitro.
+You can find it in settings clientConfig?: Partial<PostHogConfig> // (optional) It will be passed to the agrid-js client on init in vue serverConfig?: PostHogOptions // (optional) It will be passed to the agrid-node client on init in nitro.
 Please note that this client instance is intended for error-tracking purposes only
     sourceMaps: {
       enabled: true, // Enables sourcemaps generation and upload
       envId: '2', // Environment ID, see https://app.posthog.com/settings/environment#variables